youpiyoful/food_substitute/README.md

 ## Features :
 * Food search in the Open Food Facts database.
-* The user interacts with the program in the terminal, but if you want to develop a graphical interface you can,
+* The user interacts with the program in the terminal
-* If the user enters a character that is not a digit, the program must repeat the question,
+* If the user enters a character that is not a digit, the program repeat the question
-* The search must be done on a MySQL basis.
+* The search are done on a MySQL basis.